Welcome to today's edition of the Rush 24-7 podcast.

 It's not improper.

-You realize the import of that.
+Do you realize the import of that?

 Here's a lieutenant governor of the state.

-Now it's not improper for him to pinch my neck.
+No, it's not improper for him to pinch my neck.

 It's just annoying.

-Booing will not be banned at sporting events in Washington State, after all.
+Booing will not be banned at sporting events in Washington state, after all.

-Uh the idea has drawn a lot of jeers in Seattle amid concerns that unruly and profane fans are degrading sportsmanship in high school sports.
+The idea has drawn a lot of jeers in Seattle amid concerns that unruly and profane fans are degrading sportsmanship in high school sports.

-The organization found itself enmeshed in controversy, flooded with phone calls.
+After one Seattle newspaper reported over the weekend that a boo-ban was being considered, the organization found itself enmeshed in controversy, flooded with phone calls.

 The problem, said the group's executive director, is that the report was untrue.